 After taking power, Castro abolished legal discrimination, brought electricity to the countryside, provided for full employment and advanced the causes of education and health care, in part by building new schools and medical facilities.
 But he also closed down opposition newspapers, jailed thousands of political opponents and made no move toward elections.
 Moreover, he limited the amount of land a person could own, abolished private business and presided over housing and consumer goods shortages.
 With political and economic options so limited, hundreds of thousands of Cubans, including vast numbers of professionals and technicians, left Cuba, often for the United States.

 From the 1960s to the 1980s, Castro supplied military and financial aid to various leftist guerilla movements in Latin America and Africa.
 Meanwhile, relations with many countries, with the notable exception of the United States, began to normalize.
 Cuba’s economy foundered when the Soviet Union collapsed in the early 1990s and the United States expanded sanctions even further.
 Yet Castro, who by this time had switched his title from prime minister to president, found new trading partners and was able to cling to power until 2006, when he temporarily gave control of the government to Raúl after undergoing emergency intestinal surgery.
 Two years later, in 2008, he permanently resigned.

 In 2015, U.S. and Cuban officials announced they had agreed to terms on the normalization of relations between the two nations, with mutual embassies and diplomatic missions opening in each country.

 Castro died on November 25, 2016, at the age of 90.
 His death was announced on state television and later confirmed by his brother Raúl.
-Castro will be laid to rest in the city of Santiago de Cuba.
+Castro's ashes were buried in Santa Ifigenia Cemetery in the Cuban city of Santiago.